EdDataScienceEES/tutorial-annacumming/README.md

 <hr>
 The index.md file provides instructions for this tutorial and there is an R script to accompany this.
 Folder containing the graphical outputs and data are also included.
-The website version of this tutorial can be found here https://eddatascienceees.github.io/tutorial-annacumming/
+The website version of this tutorial can be found here: https://eddatascienceees.github.io/tutorial-annacumming/